 A number of these clauses may now be outdated and therefore it needs to be checked to ensure that the references to these clauses are still relevant.

-Action 1: Review references to the SPPF within the MSS to ensure that these references are up to date.
+Action 1: Review references to State planning policy within the MSS to ensure that these references refer to the updated clauses in the new PPF.